Supported Hypervisors and Containers List

 - WinRM

-Note: If you are using a hypervisor, a container platform, or an orchestration tool you would like to see supported – please let us know!
+If you are using a hypervisor, a container platform, or an orchestration tool you would like to see supported - please let us know!
 Open a support ticket or email support@device42.com.

-Notes on Docker / Docker API Autodiscovery
+Docker and Docker API Autodiscovery Notes

 - Docker API discovery returns basic container data with IPs and MAC addresses.